cnobile2012/python-thunderborg/README.rst

 ========

-This API for the `ThunderBorg <https://shop.piborg.org/collections/our-boards/products/thunderborg>`_ board has additional features the original API does not have.
+This API for the `ThunderBorg <https://shop.piborg.org/collections/our-boards/products/thunderborg>`_ board has additional features that the original API does not have.

 1. Python 2.7.x and 3.4 and greater are supported in the same code.